 Black’s Law Dictionary defines “grandfathering” or a "grandfather clause" as “an exception to a restriction that allows all those already doing something to continue doing it even if they would be stopped by the new restriction.”

 New Rules.
-If, for example, the board adopted a rule that pets over 50 pounds were prohibited, the board could grandfather existing oversize pets.
+If, for example, the board adopted a rule that pets over 50 pounds were prohibited, the board could make an exception for existing oversized pets.
 Therefore, the owner of a 75 pound dog who resides in the development prior to the adoption of the restriction could keep the pet.
-However once the pet died, his next pet would have to comply with the new restriction.
+However once the pet died, the next pet would have to comply with the new restriction.

 Existing Rules.
 The same is true for existing rules.
-If an existing rule has not been enforced by prior boards, a new board may have no choice but to grandfather existing violations and begin enforcing any new violations.
+If a rule has not been enforced by prior boards, a new board may have no choice but to grandfather existing violations and begin enforcing new violations only.
 If the board plans to enforce a rule that had previously been neglected, it needs to give written notice to the membership of its intentions.

 Recommendation: Because of the potential litigation that can arise of these issues, boards should seek legal counsel before taking action.